Cremuss/blender-data-baker/README.md

 > [!NOTE]
 > You can opt for storing the vertex's *local position* instead of an *offset from a reference pose*.
 That local position would likely have to be then transformed from local to world space based on the mesh's world matrix.
 Working with offsets is typically simpler, especially in *Unreal Engine*.

-Offsetting vertices in a vertex shader **does not update the normals**, and for good reasons.
-Normals may be computed in your DCC software, like *Blender*, in many different ways and *re-evaluated each frame* (e.g. smooth/flat/weighted normals).
-Some of these methods require averaging the normals of all triangles surrounding a vertex, which a **vertex shader cannot do**.
-Moreover, there's *no direct correlation* between a *vertex's position* (or its *offset*) and its *normal* so the normal can't be derived from the offset alone.
-For example, a vertex moved along its normal would change position but its normal wouldn't.
-This is a more complex topic than many tech artists may initially realize.

-> [!NOTE]
-> DDX/DDY can be used in *pixel shaders* to derive *flat normals* from the surface position but it results in a faceted look that is most often undesired.
+Offsetting vertices in a vertex shader **does not update the normals** for reasons explained in detail in the [compendium](#compendium).

 Thus, **for each frame and vertex**, it's also common to bake the **XYZ vertex normal into a second VAT**.
 This can be skipped if the animations are minimal, with little movement, and/or if you don't mind the lighting/shadow issues you get from *not* updating the normals (e.g. for distant props).

 > [!IMPORTANT]
-> Vertex normals are interpolated in the pixel shader and when sampling a normal VAT, it is of utmost importance to prevent this from happening, for reasons that are discussed in later sections.
+> Vertex normals are interpolated in the pixel shader and when sampling a normal VAT, it is of utmost importance to prevent this from happening, for reasons that are discussed in the [compendium](#compendium).
 This essentially boils down to sampling the normal VAT in the vertex shader and using a vertex interpolator.

 Finally, to **sample** the offset and normal VATs, a **special UVMap** is created to **center each vertex on a unique texel**.